dahrail/Library-Database/README.md

 # Team 7 Library Database Project

-This project was developed as part of the Database Systems (COSC 3380) course at the University of Houston.
-The objective was to design and implement a comprehensive database system and a full-stack website for a fictional library.
-The system, named Lumina Archives, integrates modern web technologies with database management to simulate the operations of a real-world library, allowing interaction between users, admins, and library resources..
+This project was created for the course Database Systems (3380) at the University of Houston.
+The objective of our design was to create a library database website named BookFinder where users such as Faculty, Admin, and Student are able to use the library website.

 ## About
-Lumina Archives is a comprehensive library management system designed to enhance the user experience for both members and administrators.
-It provides a interface for browsing and managing books, music, and technology items, alongside  event management and member profile functionalities.
-With role-based access, the platform caters to students, faculty, and admins with tailored features such as item checkouts, waitlists, fines management, and administrative operations.
-The system prioritizes efficiency, accessibility, and accountability through automated triggers, dynamic reporting, and real-time updates.
-Whether you're exploring the catalog, managing library resources, or tracking operational data.
+BookFinder is our custom-made library management system created a university library, which have users such as students, faculty, and administrators.
+It provides them a digital interface for browsing and managing books, music, and electronics.
+Since there are three roles with different access to the website, there will exist special features where each role has different checkouts, waitlists, fines, and admin tasks.
+The website will have triggers and data reports.

 ## Technologies Used: